grommet/grommet-starter-existing-app/README.md

 </Grommet>
 ```

-We can now start cleaning up few unused variables:
+We can now start cleaning up a few unused variables:

 ```diff
 - import AppBar from '@material-ui/core/AppBar';